 Repressing may take a significant toll on mental and physical health, but those who do repress may still contain their cool.
 “Repressers tend to be rational and in control of their emotions.
-They see themselves as people who don’t get upset about things, cool and collected under stress.
+They see themselves as people who don’t get upset about things, cool under stress.
 You see it in the competent surgeon or lawyer who values not letting his emotions shade his judgment,” explains Daniel Weinberger, a psychologist at Stanford University.

 This is not to say that regression cannot be effective in some ways in the short term; one study found that using a repressive coping mechanism led to less depression in lung cancer patients.
 However, it has largely been shown to have detrimental effects on a person’s well-being in the long term, and the higher the repression, the higher the anxiety or dysfunction.

 It is worth noting that even if repression does exist, it does not mean there is an underlying mental health disorder.

 Examples Of Repression

 An example of repression would be if a dog bit an individual during their childhood.
 This may develop into a phobia of dogs, but the person may not remember where this fear originated from.